-You’ve probably heard a term disk image, or ISO image file before.
+You’ve probably heard the term disk image or ISO image file before.
 These types of files gained a lot of popularity due to their simplicity, so today we’re going to explain to you what are image files and how to use them on Windows 10.

 Need a solution to open ISO files?

 ISO files can be opened with a wide variety of programs, but the most accessible ones are usually archivers since ISO is one of their supported formats.